 The Department of Philosophy offers two MA programs in Philosophy: a two-year program and a one-year program.

 Holders of at least a four-year degree in philosophy may apply for both the two-year and one-year MA programs.
-Holders of a three-year bachelor’s degree in philosophy should, as a rule, apply for the two-year MA program rather than the one-year program, to avoid potential degree recognition problems either when applying for doctoral study in continental Europe or on the continental European job market.
+Holders of a three-year bachelor’s degree in philosophy should, as a rule, apply for the two-year MA program rather than the one-year program.
+This also prevents potential degree recognition problems when applying for doctoral study in continental Europe or on the continental European job market.
 Occasional exemptions from this rule are granted.
 Holders of degrees only in subjects other than philosophy are advised to apply for the two-year MA program.

 The two-year program covers most of the major areas of philosophy, mainly from an analytic perspective, including the major periods in the history of philosophy.
 The one-year program is suitable for students who already have a general grounding in the history of philosophy and the major subject areas, and wish to deepen their acquaintance with particular fields and develop their analytic skills as a preparation for doctoral training or other professional careers.